Extruded Disc Non-Surgical Spine Care Strategies

 Minimizes Procedural Risks: No surgical incisions, implants, or biomechanical alterations.

-Focuses on Long-Term Mobility: Targets underlying causes rather than temporary symptom relief.
+Focuses on Long-Term Mobility: Targets underlying causes rather than temporary symptom respite.

 Movements to Avoid for Spinal Health